Linum cratericola

 Linum cratericola, the Floreana Flax, is a species of plant in the Linaceae family.
 It was first discovered in 1966 by Uno Eliasson.
 Between 1981 and 1997 it was relatively unseen, but a population of 13 individuals was rediscovered at one of the original locations.
-It is endemic to Ecuador, and is critically endangered.
+It is endemic to the Galápagos Islands of Ecuador, and is critically endangered.
 Since, the population has recovered to 400, after protection against goats and feral donkeys was created using fences.